aodriscoll/allan-cs350/README.md

 ## Summarize the project and what problem it was solving.

 This course explored various aspects of embedded systems, including microcontrollers and single-board computers like the Raspberry Pi.
 The final project involved the creation of a thermostat similar to one that you might find in your home.
-The device consisted of a Raspberry Pi, a temperature sensor, several buttons, an LCD display, and several light indicators.
+The device consisted of a Raspberry Pi, a temperature sensor, several buttons, an LCD display, and several LED light indicators.
 The idea was to simulate the functionality of a thermostat to heat and cool the environment based on an active temperature reading and a temperature set point.
 The requirements for this project included the following:

 - The device must have a mechanism to set the mode to either OFF, HEAT, or COOL.
 This is accomplished with a button (green) that cycles through the three possible modes.
 This button is connected to the system through GPIO pin 24.
 The software implements an interrupt-driven state machine that handles the transition between the various modes.
 - The device must have a mechanism to define a temperature set point.
 This is accomplished with two buttons connected to GPIO pins 12 and 25.
 The first button (red) increases the set point by one degree.
 The second button (blue) decreases the set point by one degree.
 When the unit starts, the set point should be initialized to 72 degrees Fahrenheit, but it may be adjusted to the user’s desired temperature using the buttons.
 Button presses generate interrupt signals that allow the system to react.